xyperine/Icons-Creator/README.md

 #### Editor version

-It should be fine if you are using 2021.3+.
+Unstable in Unity 6+, otherwise should be fine if you are using 2021.3+.

 #### Rendering